How sick is too sick to come to school? Click this title to find out!

 Their symptoms are serious enough to prevent them from focusing on the tasks they need to do there.

-Does your child have a persistent, phlegmy cough
+Does your child have a persistent cough (phlegmy or dry)?

 Does your child have a stomachache accompanied by fever, vomiting, diarrhea, pain or hard belly?

 Does your child have a sore throat with fever, headache, stomachache, or swollen glands?

 Are your child’s eyes crusty, bright red, and/or discharging yellow or green fluid?

 Does your child have a fever above 101° F?

 If you answered yes to any of these questions, please keep your child home from school and consider seeking medical attention.
 Your child could have a serious or contagious illness.
 Keep your child home until he or she has been symptom free for at least 24 hours or until a doctor indicates that he or she can return to school.